 In the Titanic tragedy a century ago, the ship broke into several pieces as it sank.
-Something rather similar can be seen in the demise of the old R.P. vowel ʊə, which once corresponded to a fairly intact lexical set CURE.
-We can discern several distinct fates for the members of this set in the contemporary pronunciation of Standard British English.
+Something rather similar can be seen in the demise of the old RP vowel ʊə, which once corresponded to a fairly intact lexical set CURE.
+We can discern several distinct fates for the members of this set in the contemporary pronunciation of standard southern British English (SSB).

 Fate 1: Merger.
 CURE syllables which have undergone this fate are merged with other sets: predominantly THOUGHT, but also GOOSE and NURSE.